On-land Programs and COVID Safety Protocols. Learn More

 One of the transformative things that can come from home retreats is having time in your own living space in which you are not engaging in other technology and media.
 This alone is helpful in touching a different way of being in your life.

 When you begin the retreat, take a few minutes to consider what is calling you to this time of deepening practice.
 It may be to do this retreat for the benefit of yourself and those around you.
 It may be to undertake this retreat to deepen your presence, steadiness and compassion in difficult times.
-It may be to release your fears and become more loving, to contribute more to our world.… If you wish, you can light a candle or place a flower or inspiring image near you.
-Quiet yourself and inwardly create a strong and clear intention.
-Once you set your intention, you can recite it in your mind or write it down on a notecard and place it by the candle or image.
-Regularly during the days of your retreat, remember and reaffirm this intention.
+It may be to release your fears and become more loving, to contribute more to our world.

 Anytime you meditate, especially for longer periods, difficult energies will naturally arise.
 Worry, restlessness, sleepiness, frustration, irritation, and doubt are among the most common.
 Repeating thought patterns and unfinished business of the heart will also arise.
 These offer some of the very best opportunities for your meditation to deepen, and your wisdom and love to grow.
-Receiving these with mindful loving awareness and adding compassion for self and others, you can begin to trust your skill of mindfulness and your good heart to hold it all.
+Receiving these with mindful loving awareness, and inviting compassion for self and others, you can begin to trust your skill of mindfulness and your good heart to hold it all.